timboudreau/gittattle/README.md

-GitTattle
+Gittattle
 =========

 Implements a simple, read-only REST API on top of a directory of Git repositories, allowing for basic browsing, and a simple single-page web UI on top of that.
+Does not require a working directory - files are served using ``git show``.

 Why?
-Gitweb is awful, and cgit is painful to set up, and I actually don't want a full-fledged Git server, just a read-only web-UI to use with [Gitolite](https://github.com/sitaramc/gitolite).
-It will not solve the world's problems, but it does the job.
-This is just to get a decent UI on the web with minimum pain.
+Gitweb is awful, Cgit is painful to set up;  and for a lot of cases, a full fledged push/pull-over-http server is more than you need.
+It was written with Gitolite](https://github.com/sitaramc/gitolite) in mind, but it will work with any system that contains a folder of Git repositories.

+The idea is to painlessly
+get provide a reasonable UI on the web with minimum pain, and provide a REST api for widget-like use-cases.

 It's written in node.js and can be run from the command-line.
 You aim it at a folder full of Git repositories and go (make sure it runs as a user account